pagekite/PyPagekite/README.md

     frontend$ sudo pagekite.py \
       --isfrontend \
       --ports=80,443 --protos=http,websocket,https \
+      --tls_endpoint=frontend.domain.com:/tunnel/key-and-cert-chain.pem \
       --tls_endpoint=*.domain.com:/path/to/key-and-cert-chain.pem \
       --domain=http:*.domain.com:SECRET

     backend$ sudo pagekite.py \
       --frontend=frontend.domain.com:443 \
+      --fe_certname=frontend.domain.com \
       --backend=http:foo.domain.com:localhost:80:SECRET

-This would enable both https://foo.domain.com/ and http://foo.domain.com/, without an explicit https back-end being defined or configured.
+This would enable both https://foo.domain.com/ and http://foo.domain.com/, without an explicit https back-end being defined or configured - but the tunnel between the back- and front-ends will be encrypted using TLS and the *frontend.domain.com* certificate.

 **Note:** Currently SSL endpoints are only available at the front-end, but will be available on the back-end as well in a future release.